Friday, April 17, 2026

 800-meter swim, 15-mile bike, 5k run

 We pulled up to Joe Pool Lake in the dark, and I could hear waves crashing up the shore…Oh my!
 As the song says, “This could be the day that I die.”
-Daylight revealed it was not quite as bad as it sounded, but there were a few whitecaps out there.
+Daylight revealed it was not quite as bad as it sounded, but there were quit a few whitecaps out there.
 The swim was a challenge.
-Sometimes I was in the belly of the wave and could not see much.
+Sometimes, when I was in the belly of a wave and could not see much.

-Sometimes a wave would lift me suddenly and an arm would come out of the water prematurely during the stroke.
-Sometimes the belly of the wave brought me down into the submerged hydrilla and I had to try to pull or shake the weeds off them and soldier on.
+Sometimes a wave would lift me suddenly, and my arm would come out of the water prematurely during the stroke.
+Sometimes the belly of the wave brought me down into the submerged hydrilla, and I had to try to pull or shake the weeds off and soldier on.
 But I did it, and all in all, it was not all that bad.

 The run was flat and out and back.
-The heat was oppressive, but I finished feeling good about my performance and got 3rd in my age group
+The heat was oppressive, but I finished feeling good about my performance and got 3rd in my age group.
+Yeah, I have memories.
+But, how great it would be to live this one again.
+Thank you, Lord, for these moments

 No comments: